DaimyoHub/KawaLang/README.md

     During the whole development of the type checker, I dealt with "linear environments", more precisely, class instances were not seen as objects linked with an environment representing its attributes, but as simple variables, and to access their attributes, I had to make them visible in the environement contaning the object.
+It was not a good design and I later decided to make things more accessible for the interpreter development.

+    Example:
+    *With expanding mecanism :*
-    example: if an environment contains an instance "p" of class point, we cannot access the attribute "p.x" directly from the environment.
+    if an environment contains an instance "p" of class point, we cannot access the attribute "p.x" directly from the environment.
 We must "expand" p to make its attributes visible.

         env = ["p"]
         get "p.x" from env : error